 Difference between Shares and Debentures

-- A debenture holder gets a fixed rate of interest per annum payable on fixed dates whereas a shareholder gets a dividend far higher if the company earns good profits.
+- A debenture holder obtains a fixed rate of interest per annum payable on fixed dates whereas a shareholder gets a dividend far higher if the company earns good profits.

-- Dividend on shares is not a charge against profit.
+- The dividend on shares is not a charge against profit.
 Interest on debentures, on the other hand, is a charge against profits and is deducted from profits for the purpose of calculating tax liability.

-- In respect of shares, dividend is payable only when the proposal to pay dividend is passed by the shareholders at the annual general meeting of the company.
-There is no need of such approval in the case of payment of interest on debentures.
+- In respect of shares, the dividend is payable only when the proposal to pay the dividend is passed by the shareholders at the annual general meeting of the company.
+There is no need for such approval in the case of payment of interest on debentures.

-- A company can purchase its own shares from the market under certain condition whereas it can purchase its own debentures and cancel them or re issue them.
+- A company can purchase its own shares from the market under certain conditions, whereas it can purchase its own debentures and cancel them or re-issue them.

-- A shareholder has a claim on the accumulated profits of the company and is normally rewarded with bonus shares whereas a debenture holder has no such claims whatsoever after he has been paid the interest amount.
+- A shareholder has a claim on the accumulated profits of the company and is normally rewarded with bonus shares whereas as debenture holder possesses no such claims whatsoever after he has been paid the interest amount.

-- Shareholders cannot be paid back (Except in case of redeemable preference shares) so long as the company is going concern.
+- Shareholders cannot be paid back (Except in the case of redeemable preference shares) so long as the company is going concerned.
 Debentures are normally issued for a specified period after which they are repaid.